frothedoatmilk/it-was-mario/stuf/README.md

 is the lowest representative of its octave, with the higest being G. After this, a number of extra tags can be used.
-The tags `!`, `:`, `;`, and `,` will add some space betwee successive notes which is useful when two notes are to be played back to back but they are distinct notes.
+The tags `!`, `:`, `;`, and `,` will add some space between successive notes which is useful when two notes are to be played back to back but they are distinct notes.
 A length tag can also be added which specifies that the note